According to statistics, side sleeping is the most common sleeping position (1). It’s also the healthiest one, according to experts.

 - coil count;

-A rule of thumb for the first two parameters is:
+A general rule of thumb for the first two parameters is:

 The more, the better.

-Usually, this information can be easily found on the manufacturer’s website or by contacting customer support.
-So, don’t be lazy to check if you want a durable mattress.
+Usually, this information can be found on the manufacturer’s website or by contacting customer support.
+Typically a lower gauge (fatter wire) will also mean more durability.

 Ideally, your hybrid mattress should be neither too bouncy nor too cushiony.
 A balanced feel will allow it to support proper spine alignment without creating awkward curves in your hips and shoulders.

-Opt for models with softer comfort layers, as they can compensate for the high resistance of the spring system, thus give you just the right amount of cradling.
+Opt for models with softer comfort layers, as they can compensate for the high resistance of the spring system, thus giving you just the right amount of cradling.

 As I’ve already mentioned, some hybrid mattresses may lack edge support.
 If you need a bed that can accommodate two sleepers, look for mattresses with reinforced edges, or at least consider investing in a sturdy mattress foundation.